Liu Guozheng

 Liu Guozheng (Simplified Chinese: 刘国正, March 7, 1980 in Hubei) is a retired Chinese table tennis player.
 From 2000 to 2005 he won several medals in singles, doubles, and team events in the Asian Table Tennis Championships and in the World Table Tennis Championships.

+Career

+In 2003 Paris World Table Tennis Championships, he was eliminated in the second round by Petr Korbel.